mike99mac/minimy-mike99mac/gcode/README.md

 ### Install electrical outlet
 To install the electrical outlet, perform the following tasks:
 - Attach a Romex connector to the bottom of the electrical box.
-- Rest the outlet on a small piece of plywood about 0.400" thick.
+- Rest the outlet on a small piece of plywood about 0.400" thick on the right side of the boombox.
 This will raise it up so the cover will fit.
 - Place the outlet 0.750" away from the front panel.
 This will leave enough room in the back to stow the main power cord.
 - Run the power cord through the Romex connector and attach it to the outlet
 - Screw the outlet into the side of the box.